How to Begin IAS Preparation? The Ultimate Guide for Cracking the UPSC

-Along with being the toughest exam, it is also one of the major qualifying exams in India.
+Along with being the toughest exam, it is also one of the major qualifying exams in the country.
 Just like you, there are lakhs of aspirants out there who are eyeing the coveted position of an Indian civil servant.

-Let’s take a sneak peak at the approximate scenario of this mega-crucial exam :
+Let’s take a sneak peek at the approximate scenario of this mega-crucial exam :

-If you are from the general category, you may need to be in the top 50% to get a spot in the final rank list ( since 49.5% seats are reserved)
+If you are from the general category, you may need to be in the top 50% to get a spot in the final rank list ( since 49.5% of seats are reserved).

 - In the prelims, only about 25% of those who wrote the exam manage to clear and move forward to the next round.

-- Once the mains are done with, there is only a meager 15% that actual get to the personal interview stage.
+- Once the mains are done with, there is only a meagre 15% that actually get to the personal interview stage.

 - There is a success rate of 50% in the IAS interview stage.

 - Clearly, the overall success rate of this examination series is only 1 % thus making it one of the toughest exams in the country.

 These figures are not to scare you!
 But to help you realize that your dream is shared by many and achieved by only a few.
-While you’re thinking about how to start UPSC preparation from zero levels, you must have a strong strategy in place to move ahead in the right direction!
+While you’re thinking about how to start UPSC preparation from zero levels, you must have a strong IAS preparation strategy in place to move ahead in the right direction!